 Those of us with autism are more likely to experience mental health problems than the general population.
 This can be because there are fewer resources and support to help develop coping skills.
-Also, we can experience more negative life events, and face stigma and discrimination from people and services.
+Also, we can experience more negative life events, face stigma and discrimination from people and services.
 It’s really important that services are able to properly identify mental health problems, so people can get the right support at the right time.

 "I have experienced services that treat mental health and autism as completely separate issues and both services seem fearful of people with the other condition."